infinum/wordpress-handbook/How we do it in WordPress/Themes vs plugins.md

 WordPress has evolved a lot since its beginnings.
 Apart from being a simple blog CMS, you can use it for other purposes — enterprise solutions for banks and large news portals, eCommerce solutions, web apps, etc.

 Be careful not to pack too many custom functionalities in your theme.
-All custom functionalities should be placed in a plugin.
+A lot of often-used functionalities are already in the **Eightshift Utils** plugin.
+If you need to implement a functionality that could benefit other projects, consider adding it to the Utils plugin.

 ## Plugin development